-My home insurance is coming up for renewal in a few weeks, and my insurer was kind enough to send a letter saying, “You better read how our water damage coverage is changing”, so I was warned, and thus I read over all of my coverage that showed up with my renewal documentation.
+My home insurance is coming up for renewal in a few weeks, and my insurer was kind enough to send a letter saying, “You better read how our water damage coverage is changing”, so I was warned.
+Thus I read over all of my coverage that showed up with my renewal documentation.

 My sewer backup coverage is now being capped at $15,000 seems to be the major change to things.
 To quote what I was sent exactly: